30 stunning photos from ‘The Golden Age of Jazz’

 Bebop percussion ace Max Roach hams it up at 52nd Street’s Three Deuces nightclub, circa October 1947.
 Roach, only 23 here, played in Dizzy Gillespie’s band.
 Five years before this date, he subbed for Sonny Greer in Duke Ellington’s band, at Manhattan’s Paramount Theater.
 Roach was one of bebop’s first recognized drummers.

-Billie Holiday is captured backstage with her boxer Mister, at 52nd Street’s Downbeat club, circa February 1947.
-At this time, Mildred Bailey was the feature performer a quarter mile away at The Blue Angel.
+Billie Holiday is captured backstage with her boxer, Mister, at 52nd Street’s Downbeat club, circa February 1947.
+At this time, Mildred Bailey was the featured performer a quarter-mile away at The Blue Angel.

 You may also like: How Pride is celebrated around the globe in 25 photos